nerdschoolbergen/javascript-best-practices/exercise-4/README.md

 }
 ```

-Playing with lambdas require a more complex set-up/build chain than our workshop is aimed for so no try-lambdas-yourself in this workshop, unfortunately.
+(Playing with lambdas require a more complex set-up/build chain than our workshop is aimed for so no try-lambdas-yourself in this workshop, unfortunately.)

+In many ways, this makes lambdas easier to reason about and "more lightweight".
+In modern code bases we typically prefer lambdas wherever we can, since `this` is rarely used outside of classes.
+If you however need the "full functionality" of a function, then use a good old `function`.

 ## 2.0 - Global scope pollution